 Providence, God’s Forgotten Hand

-I was born into circumstances that would wind up shutting some doors for me for the rest of my life.
+I was born into circumstances that would have the effect of shutting some doors for me for the rest of my life.
 There was no way, for example, that I was ever going to become the CEO of a large corporation.
-Nor was I ever going to get a doctorate’s degree at a university, or become a rockstar.
-Still, I was also born into circumstances that would open many doors that were shut to the rest of the world.
-There was opportunity for one thing, simply because I was born in America.
-I was raised by two parents who loved me, and who managed, probably because of the rural setting of my childhood, to keep the ugliness of this world at bay until I was older.
+Nor was I ever going to get a doctorate degree at a university, or become a rockstar.
+Still, I was also born into circumstances that would open a lot of doors that were shut to most of the rest of the world.
+There was a lot of opportunity, for example, simply because I was born in America.
+I was raised by two parents who loved me, and who managed, perhaps because of the rural setting of my childhood, to keep the ugliness of this world at bay until I was older.
 I was blessed.

-You likewise were born into a set of circumstances that ultimately opened and shut doors for you.
+You, likewise, were born into a set of circumstances that has also opened and shut doors for you.
 We can say this with confidence because it’s a universal truth for every human being who ever lived.
-The question we must all consider as we contemplate all of this is, did these things happen by mere chance; or were all of the large and small particulars surrounding our lives set forth in advance by God’s invisible hand?
-How you answer that question will depend on whether you serve a large or small God.
-Is God big, all powerful, and able to protect us from bad things but chooses not to?
+The question we must all consider as we contemplate all of this is, did these things happen by mere chance, or were all of the large and small particulars surrounding our lives God’s destiny for us?
+How you answer that question will depend on whether you, in your heart, serve a large or small God.
+Is God big, all-powerful, and able to protect us from bad things but chooses, for whatever reason, not to?
 Or does He desire for us a wonderful trouble-free life but just can’t seem to pull it off?
-The answers you give to questions like these will determine your outlook on life as well as your response to the circumstances, good or bad, that you will ever find yourself in.
+The answers you give to questions like that will determine your outlook on life as well as your response to the circumstances, good or bad, that you will ever find yourself in.

 If all that is is the result of happenstance, then not only are all things ultimately meaningless, but we can also safely claim that nothing is fair no matter how we define fairness.
 Some people just so happened to be born with a lot and most others just so happened to be born with not much of anything.
-And the rest of us end up somewhere in between with plenty to complain about as we ever compare ourselves to those who are better off.
-With this mentality we are ready to assume our status as victims and join the hordes of Hell who are attempting to turn this fallen world into paradise by accomplishing the impossible; to make all things fair.
-Please know that such is a fool’s errand, and only fools endeavor to undertake it.
+Some of us end up somewhere in between with plenty to complain about as we ever compare ourselves to those who are better off.
+With this mentality, we are ready to assume our status as victims and join the hordes of Hell who are attempting to turn this fallen world into paradise by accomplishing an impossible task: to make the world fair.
+Please know, dear children, that such is a fool’s errand, and only fools endeavor to undertake it.

-But then we consider a sovereign God in light of eternity, Who, scriptures teaches us, knit us together in our mother’s womb.
+But then we consider a sovereign God in light of eternity, who, scripture teaches us, knit us together in our mother’s womb.
 There were no mistakes.
-Nothing just “happened“.
+Nothing ever “just happens.”
 Everything is according to God’s sovereign plan.
 God gave us our strengths, and He gave us our weaknesses.
 We were born into exactly the circumstances that He planned for us to be born into, and we were equipped exactly as we were supposed to be equipped.
-And with this we navigate life’s circumstances, some of which will be horrible, and others to our liking.
-But when we consider God’s sovereignty, everything changes because everything, good or bad, is providence.
+And with this, we navigate life, part of which will be horrible, and part to our liking.
+But everything changes for us when we consider God’s sovereignty because everything, good or bad, is ultimately God’s providence.

 It’s my hope, therefore, that providence would be the lens through which you interpret your life, with the light of scripture shining on it.
 I can promise you that really bad things are going to happen to you during your short life in this land east of Eden.
-But I can also promise that not one small bad thing will happen by mere random chance.
+But I can also promise that not one small, bad thing will happen by mere random chance.
 No, all will be by God’s providence, and knowing that, along with God’s grace, you’ll endure the hardships, you’ll be thankful for every good thing, and praise will flow from you through it all.

-Now I know that the things I’m saying conflict with our experience in these vessels of clay.
-From our early years this flesh pounds its fists and shouts, “THAT’S NOT FAIR!”
-But as your mind is renewed your salvation ought to become a great thing in your thinking.
-And for it to become great, you must realize what you were saved from, and that Jesus did not die for anyone who was worthy of giving one’s life for.
-You are not a victim.
+Now, dear children, I know that the things I’m saying conflict with our experience in these vessels of clay.
+From our early years, this flesh pounds its fists and shouts, “That’s not fair!”
+But as your mind is renewed, your salvation ought to become a great thing in your thinking.
+And for it to become great, you must realize what you were saved from, and that Jesus did not die for anyone who was worthy of His sacrifice.
+You’re not a victim.
 Good things do happen to bad people.
-Life is not fair, and we would do well to praise our God through Jesus that it is not.
-That is providence.
+Life is not fair, and we would do well to praise our God through Jesus that it’s not.
+That is, after all, Providence.